Skip to main content

 Easter Sunday Isn’t a Footnote: Where Endings Become Beginnings

-It’s the moment that changes everything — because Jesus’s resurrection is a big deal.
+It is the moment that changes everything, because Jesus’ resurrection is a big deal.
 Not an afterthought, but a moment that reaches into ordinary, everyday life.
-And in the middle of it all sits the good news — the kind that refuses to be ignored: The stone was rolled back.
+And in the middle of it all sits the good news, the kind that refuses to be ignored: The stone was rolled back.
 The tomb was left empty.
 Jesus is alive.
 Love is stronger than death.
 A better way is opening up before us.
-Today we find ourselves surrounded by chocolate eggs — symbols of new life, or perhaps quiet reminders of the stone rolled away from the tomb.
+Today we find ourselves surrounded by chocolate eggs.
+Symbols of new life, or perhaps quiet reminders of the stone rolled away from the tomb.
 The eggs may feel a little lighter than we remember, but the meaning still holds.
 Bunny rabbits remain something of a mystery, yet they add to the atmosphere all the same.
-And yes, I’ll certainly be enjoying the chocolate — purely for shrinkflation research purposes.
-You understand.
-There are days when life feels less like renewal and more like a treadmill — endless effort, private struggles, and futures that feel uncertain or overwhelming.
-We keep going, tired an...
+And yes, I will certainly be enjoying the chocolate, purely for shrinkflation research purposes.
+You understand!
+There are days when life feels less like renewal and more like a treadmill, with endless effort, private struggles, and futures that feel uncertain or overwhelming.
+We keep going, tired and u...

 Palm Sunday, a Donkey, and a High Street That Wasn’t Ready

-Jesus rode into Jerusalem on a humble donkey, crowds shouting “please save us!” — a moment of quiet strength, not power or showmanship.
-Instead, we’re constantly told that real success looks loud, polished, and relentlessly driven.
-In a world that prizes noise and efficiency, humility can seem almost pointless — and it’s no wonder so many of us find ourselves craving genuine connection while everything around us feels increasingly disconnected.
-But Jesus offers another way — gentleness, service, and strength that doesn’t need to shout.
-And here in County Durham… if someone tried riding a donkey down any high street, it’d barely get ten metres before someone asked if it had escaped from an open farm.
+Jesus rode into Jerusalem on a humble donkey, with crowds shouting “please save us!”.
+It was a moment of quiet strength, not power or showmanship.
+Yet we are constantly told that real success looks loud, polished, and relentlessly driven.
+In a world that prizes noise and efficiency, humility can seem almost pointless, and it is no wonder so many of us find ourselves craving genuine connection while everything around us feels increasingly disconnected.
+But Jesus offers another way: gentleness, service, and strength that does not need to shout.
+And here in County Durham… if someone tried riding a donkey down any high street, it would barely get ten metres before someone asked if it had escaped from an open farm.
 Someone else would film it, someone would post it to a community Facebook group titled “Spotted in Durham”, and someone would definitely say, “You can’t park that here, mate.”
-Maybe that contrast is the whole point — our world celebrates whatever looks impressive, yet Jesus...
+Maybe that contrast is the whole point.
+Our world celebrates whatever looks impressive, yet ...

 Good Friday: When the Soundtrack Fades